-1. The rules in final version format available in this proceeding through the Commission's E-Filings system are hereby adopted as temporary rules consistent with the discussion above.

-2. The temporary rules shall be immediately effective.

-3. Electric or natural gas utilities whose low-income program tariffs do not conform to these temporary rules shall file on not less than two business days' notice both a conforming advice letter and a tariff with effective dates of November 1, 2019.

-4. The 20-day period provided in § 40-6-114, C.R.S., within which to file applications for rehearing, reargument, or reconsideration, begins on the first day following the effective date of this Decision.

-5. This Decision is effective upon its Mailed Date.
+- 1. The rules in final version format available in this proceeding through the Commission's E-Filings system are hereby adopted as emergency rules consistent with the discussion above. - 2.
+The emergency rules shall be effective on the mailed date of this Decision. - 3.
+Electric or natural gas utilities seeking to increase their currently assessed residential monthly surcharge for low-income residential bill assistance shall file, in a new proceeding, an advice letter and tariff in response to these rules, shall do so as soon as practicable, and on not less than two business days' notice. - 4.
+The 20-day period provided in § 40-6-114, C.R.S., within which to file applications for rehearing, reargument, or reconsideration, begins on the first day following the effective date of this Decision. - 5.
+This Decision is effective upon its Mailed Date.

-3 From the Electronic Filings (E-Filings) system page (https://www.dora.state.co.us/pls/efi/EFI.homepage), the rules can be accessed by selecting "Search" and entering this proceeding number (19R-0564EG) in the "Proceeding Number" box and then selecting "Search".

-B. ADOPTED IN COMMISSIONERS' WEEKLY MEETING October 16, 2019.
+B. ADOPTED IN COMMISSIONERS' WEEKLY MEETING December 16, 2020.